AqwamCreates/DataPredict/docs/BasicTutorials/SelfLearningCarUsingContinuousActionSpace.md

   1 is added at first column for bias, but it is optional.

-  Additionally, continous action space deep reinforcement learning models are extremely sensitive to rewards.
+  Additionally, continuous action space deep reinforcement learning models are extremely sensitive to rewards.
 Hence we use inverse distance for our inputs to stabilize our model's training.

 --]]